 The necessary copy for your ‘About’ is how you and your blog can help the audience.
 So be sure the information you add will align with them.

-And finally, get the user to engage with you by offering them a chance to signup, eBook download, join your Facebook group, or visit your blog.
+And finally, get the user to engage with you by offering them a chance to sign up, download an eBook, join your Facebook group, or visit your blog.

 Step 4.
 Writing Your First Blog Post

 Who are you, and how can you help people?
-You already talked about that on the ‘Home’ and ‘About’ pages.
+You already discussed that on the ‘Home’ and ‘About’ pages.
 So what’s the point of repeating the same in your first blog post?

 Instead, do this:

-Narrow down your audience; you can’t help a beginner and pro with the same outline.
+Narrow down your audience; you can’t help a beginner and a pro with the same outline.